 - Exploration of permaculture in action in urban and rural contexts.

-- A copy of the Introduction to Permaculture book by Bill Mollison, morning and afternoon tea/refreshments, course notes, and whole bunch of new friends and networks.
+A copy of the Introduction to Permaculture book by Bill Mollison, morning and afternoon tea/refreshments, course notes, and whole bunch of new friends and networks.

-Hannah Moloney works as a professional permaculture landscape designer and educator.
-She grew up on a city farm in Brisbane growing herbs and has over 15 years of hands-on experience in designing, building and managing projects around urban agriculture, small-scale farming, permaculture and community development, including co-founding the Hobart City Farm.
+Hannah Moloney is Good Life Permaculture’s lead landscape designer and educator.
+She grew up on a city farm in Brisbane growing herbs and has over 15 years of hands-on experience in designing, building and managing projects around urban agriculture, small-scale farming, permaculture and community development.
 She has a post-grad diploma in community cultural development, a diploma in permaculture and since 2009, has been teaching permaculture across Australia.
 She’s had the pleasure of learning from Rosemary Morrow, Dr Elaine Ingham and David Holmgren.
 In recent years Hannah has had the pleasure of teaching alongside some of the most celebrated permaculturalists in the world including David Holmgren (co-founder of permaculture), Rosemary Morrow and Dave Jacke.
 You can read more about Hannah here.